skip to main content

 • Expensive higher-tier plans

-For the ultimate Cup Series viewing experience, diehard fans will want a Max subscription for its exclusive NASCAR driver cams.
+For the ultimate Cup Series viewing experience, diehard fans will want a HBO Max subscription for its exclusive NASCAR driver cams.
 These immersive video feeds give you access to every driver’s perspective across all 38 races, complete with live stats and multiview options.

-Max also streams TNT’s five in-season tournament races and truTV’s late-season practices and qualifiers.
+HBO Max also streams TNT’s five in-season tournament races and truTV’s late-season practices and qualifiers.
 So, it’s a worthy subscription if your current TV plan lacks TNT Sports channels (yes, I’m looking at you, Fubo users).

 Ross Chastain’s in-car view during the 2023 United Rentals Work United 500.

-In-car camera feeds previously streamed on the NASCAR mobile app before moving to Max in 2025.
+In-car camera feeds previously streamed on the NASCAR mobile app before moving to HBO Max in 2025.
 (Image credit: CableTV.com)

-In theory, you could save money by watching NASCAR only on Max if you don’t mind skipping the main broadcasts and sticking to driver cams.
-But I recommend going full Big Brother and using Max as a companion service on your phone or tablet while using your TV to watch the main broadcast.
+In theory, you could save money by watching NASCAR only on HBO Max if you don’t mind skipping the main broadcasts and sticking to driver cams.
+But I recommend going full Big Brother and using HBO Max as a companion service on your phone or tablet while using your TV to watch the main broadcast.

 How to watch NASCAR for free